 The flue system must not be placed or fitted where there is undue risk of accidental damage to the flue pipe or undue danger to persons in the vicinity.
 Check that the flue and chimney are clear from any obstruction.
 Fleet boilers are suitable for installation in a balanced compartment in accordance with the requirements of BS 6644.
 Consult Hamworthy Heating Technical Department for help or assistance if in doubt.

-For B23 applications the HHL air inlet filter (Pt.
-No. 532812008) MUST be used.
+For B23 applications the HHL supplied air inlet filter (Pt.
+No. 532812008) must be fitted to the boiler to ensure the correct air inlet requirements.